wombleton/gitlaw-nz/acts/P/Protected Objects Act 1975.md

     (3) Without limiting in any way his or her powers under subsection (2), the chief executive may, on application and subject to such conditions as the chief executive considers necessary, authorise approved institutions to employ destructive analytical techniques to specified ngā taonga tūturu or to specified classes of ngā taonga tūturu.

-    (4) Every person, other than a registered collector, who contravenes the provisions of this section commits an offence and is liable on summary conviction,---
+    (4) Every person, other than a registered collector, who contravenes the provisions of this section commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000 for each taonga tūturu: